Yet-Another-Software-Suite/YAMS-Gitbook-API/api/cpp/config/pivot-config.md

 frc::Color8Bit GetSimColor() const;
 ```

-Getters for optional fields return `std::nullopt` if the corresponding setter was not called.
+Getters for optional fields return `std::nullopt` if the corresponding setter was not called. `GetSimColor()` always returns a value (defaults to green).

 ---